A Craft Beer Tour Through Hillsboro

-The Tualatin Valley offers more than just award-winning wine and Pinot Noir.
-We are becoming known for our contributions to the popular and ever-expanding Oregon beer industry.
+Oregon’s Tualatin Valley offers more than just award-winning wine.
+The area just outside Portland is becoming known for its contributions to the popular and ever-expanding Oregon craft beer industry.

 So, grab a designated driver and taste your way through what some experts are calling the next big beer city, Hillsboro.